macktastick/theta-hackathon-entry-2024/Writerside/topics/What-s-Next-for-WWZ.md

 ### Partner Rewards Integration

-We are currently demonstrating automated TFUEL-based P2E capabilities, but intend to expand this to include TNT-20 token based rewards.
+Pending legal review, we would like to integrate automated TNT-20 token based rewards.

 ### Auditable Game Results